darthbeep/blog_source/source/about/index.markdown

 sharing: false
 footer: false
 ---
-Hi, I'm Shaina, and I'm making a blog to reading and detailing the code of various open source projects.
+Hi, I'm Shaina, and I'm making a blog for reading and detailing the code of various open source projects.